Raghu2920/M1_RPS_Game/1_Requirements/README.md

 # SWOT Analysis:

-If you and a friend are playing rock, paper, scissors..
+If you and a friend are playing rock, paper, scissors...
 1. What is the probability that your friend will throw a rock?
 2. What is the probability that your friend will not throw paper?
 Get together with a partner and play rock, paper, scissors.